 Over 2,000 miles of railroad line and 5,000 miles of track, on the railroads of the United States, are electrified.
 Practically all of the electrification has been completed since 1905.
-In that year, the first major project, that of electrifying the Long Island Railroad, now a part of the Pennsylvania system, was inaugurated.
+In that year, the first major project, that of electrifying the western lines of the Long Island Railroad. which had become a part of the Pennsylvania system, was placed in partial service.